JanCBrammer/biopeaks/README.md

 an **optionspanel** that allows you to customize your workflow.
 To the right of the **optionspanel** is the **datadisplay** which consists of three panels.
-The upper panel contains your biosignal as well as peaks identified in the biosignal, while the middle panel can be used to optionally display a marker channel.
+The upper panel contains the biosignal as well as peaks identified in the biosignal, while the middle panel can be used to optionally display a marker channel.
 The lower panel contains any statistics derived from the peaks.
 Adjust the height of the panels by dragging the segmenters between them up or down.
 Beneath the **optionspanel**, in the lower left corner, you find the **displaytools**.
-These allow you to interact with your biosignal.
+These allow you to interact with the biosignal.
 Have a look in the [functionality section](#Functionality) for details on these elements.

 ## Functionality
 ### load biosignal